 - Get enough sleep: Lack of sleep can contribute to stress and make it more difficult to cope with challenges.
 Aim for 7-9 hours of sleep per night.

 - Eat a healthy diet: A balanced diet that includes plenty of fruits, meat, and raw dairy products can help you feel better physically and emotionally.
 Avoid relying on sugary or high-fat foods as a way to cope with stress.

 - Take breaks and set boundaries: Make sure to take breaks and schedule time for activities you enjoy.
 It's also important to set boundaries with your time and energy to protect yourself from becoming overwhelmed.

 - Seek support: Talk to a trusted friend or family member about your stress, or consider seeking support from a mental health professional.

 - Magnesium: Magnesium is important for regulating nerve and muscle function and has been shown to help reduce anxiety and promote relaxation.

 - B vitamins: B vitamins, particularly vitamin B6, are important for the production of neurotransmitters that help regulate mood and reduce stress.

-- Vitamin D: Low levels of vitamin D have been linked to increased anxiety and depression, and supplementing with vitamin D may help improve mood and reduce stress.
+- Vitamin D: Low levels of vitamin D have been linked to increased anxiety and mood, and supplementing with vitamin D may help improve mood and reduce stress.

 - Zinc: Zinc is involved in the regulation of the stress hormone cortisol, and supplementing with zinc may help reduce stress levels.

-- Omega-3 fatty acids: Omega-3 fatty acids, particularly EPA and DHA, have been shown to have a calming effect on the body and may help reduce symptoms of anxiety and depression.
+- Omega-3 fatty acids: Omega-3 fatty acids, particularly EPA and DHA, have been shown to have a calming effect on the body and may help reduce symptoms of anxiety and mood.

 - Adaptogens: Adaptogens are a class of herbs and mushrooms that are believed to help the body adapt to stress and promote balance in the body.